Legend-2015

 Fortunately, the gun is not loaded, so the audience breathes a sigh of relief.
 Yet, a worse fate awaits the victim.
 After the deed is done, Reggie whispers in Ron’s ear that he killed the man “because I can’t kill you”.

-This means that Reggie would kill Ron if he could- shocking since they are brothers.
+This means Reggie would kill Ron if he could- shocking since they are brothers.
 To add to this, it is implied that he would kill his brother with the same savageness as his victim.

 This makes the audience ponder.